-If you are considering a new subject e.g. Economics, Psychology or Politics it is important to go to one of their talks to get a clear idea of what this subject will involve and study the specifications and A level text books.
+If you are considering a new subject e.g. Economics, Psychology or Politics it is important to go to one of their talks in our options events this year to get a clear idea of what this subject will involve and study the specifications and A level text books.

 The choices you make at A level can have an impact on the courses you can do at university.
-The obvious examples are needing Chemistry for almost all Medicine degrees and Maths for the majority of Economics degrees.
+The obvious examples are needing Chemistry for almost all Medicine degrees and Mathematics for the majority all Medicine degrees and Mathematics for the majority of Economics degrees.
 It is very important to research this in advance of making your choices, as the preferred A levels for a given course will vary according to which universities you want to apply to.
 You should research using the course search button on the UCAS website: www.ucas.com.